Naddotfun/api-server/README.md

-# Read Engine
+# Api-server

-Read Engine is a high-performance data processing system designed to efficiently handle real-time updates and ordering of cryptocurrency-related data.
+Nad.fun Api-server is a high-performance data processing system designed to efficiently handle real-time updates and ordering of cryptocurrency-related data.
 It's built with Rust for optimal speed and reliability.

 ## Features